erikvanoosten/metrics-scala/README.md

 Metrics-scala 3.x and metrics-scala 4.x can mostly be used at the same time on top of either Dropwizard Metrics 3.x or 4.x (excluding Dropwizard metrics 4.0.0).
-Unfortunately HDR support is not compatible over major Dropwizard version.
+Unfortunately HDR support is not compatible over major Dropwizard versions.

 ## Download 4.x